simonlindholm/hol-regex/README.md

 ```

 (Short regex, long string. `slow` is terrible; `faster` and `fastest` are about equally good.
-The `builtin` matcher is 10x faster, but still in the same ballpark.)
+The `builtin` matcher is 10x faster.
+The three last all scale linearly.)

 ```
 Benchmark: |a (a|b)^n a| vs |a^(n+2)|